 Halfway through the project, PARTRIDGE has achieved considerable early successes, in particular an exceptional uptake of high-quality habitat measures on almost all ten demonstration sites.
 This has resulted in the creation of habitat improvements that already exceed 7% of the farmed areas at most sites, which significantly exceed levels typical of current agri-environmental schemes across Europe.
 Across the partner countries, new or much-improved PARTRIDGE flower mixes have been introduced and, in the Netherlands and Belgium, beetle banks have been established for the first time.

-To date, more than 1,000 people have visited the PARTRIDGE demonstration sites, among them prominent visitors such as the Danish and Belgian environment ministers and the EU Commissioner for Agriculture and Rural Development.
+To date, more than 2,600 people have visited the PARTRIDGE demonstration sites, among them prominent visitors such as the Danish and Belgian environment ministers, the EU Commissioner for Agriculture and Rural Development and the UK’s Secretary of State.

 Additionally, cross-border visits for all stakeholders, including farmers and landowners, are being organised, resulting in a flow of information exchange and enthusiasm among all involved.
 At most of the project sites, PARTRIDGE has already managed to ignite a sense of pride for partridge/wildlife-friendly farming.